fr123k/terraform-wireguard-aws/README.md

 ```
   make shell
 ```
-The previous `make shell` is a shortcut make target and the full make target looks likt this.
+The previous `make shell` is a shortcut make target and the full make target looks like this.
 ```
   SERVER_INDEX=0 make shell
 ```

 #### Multiple Wireguard Server's

-If you have two wireguard virtual machine created as part of the auto scaling group then by specifiying the `SERVER_INDEX=1` you able to access the second virtual machine with ssh.
+If you have two wireguard virtual machine created as part of the auto scaling group then by specifying the `SERVER_INDEX=1` you able to access the second virtual machine with ssh.
 ```
   SERVER_INDEX=1 make shell